 Pay special attention to window and door sills and ledges, weep holes, water vents and conduits, eaves, and plumbing.
 If you find any gaps which mice can squeeze through, close them.
 Rodent-proofing materials that work well include steel wool hardware cloth, sheet metal, perforated metal, and cement mortar.

-Tip#3: Take the offensive get rid of problems quickly.
+Tip#3: Take the offensive to get rid of problems quickly.

 Consider investing in ultrasonic repellant technology along with a combination of eco-friendly traps which you can use in and around your home.